-PROJECT DIFFICULTY: NOTE: Crews on Sessions 1 & 2 will spend more time at Brolliar Park Cabin, and the project work will be more difficult.
-Crews on Sessions 3 & 4 will spend more time on Mormon Lake Guard Station, and the work will not be as difficult.
+PROJECT DIFFICULTY: NOTE: Crews on Sessions 1 & 2 spent more time at Brolliar Park Cabin, and the project work was more difficult.
+Crews on Sessions 3 & 4 spent more time on Mormon Lake Guard Station, and the work was not as difficult.

 - Brolliar Park Cabin work difficulty:

 *Note: Pay showers are available at the nearby Mormon Lake Lodge – bring quarters to operate them!
 No hookups available but small RVs/trailers can be accommodated.

 LOCATION: Brolliar Park is located about 75 minutes’ drive south of Flagstaff, AZ, and Mormon Lake is north of there by about 8 miles/20 minutes’ drive.
 Volunteers camped at the Mormon Lake Guard Station and either working on the Guard Station or Brolliar Park Cabin, depending on the day.

 HistoriCorps does not charge for its volunteering projects.
 The majority of project costs are covered by our project partners and grants, but as a 501(c)(3) nonprofit organization, HistoriCorps relies on donations to continue engaging volunteers to save significant historical sites across America for generations to come.
 Your donation of any amount will make an incredible difference!
 Increase your impact – make a generous gift today.

 This project is especially fun because we got to work on not one, but two buildings that had very different purposes and histories despite being only 8 miles from one another.

 Jeremy Haines, archaeologist for the Coconino National Forest, shared this detailed history researched and written by Pat Stein for more in-depth reading.
 Excerpts are included below.